Coalfire-CF/terraform-azurerm-sentinel/README.md

 ## Code updates

-`tstate.tf` Update to the appropriate version and storage accounts, see sample
+If using the [Coalfire-Azure-RAMPpak](https://github.com/Coalfire-CF/Coalfire-Azure-RAMPpak) FedRAMP Framework, update `tstate.tf` to the appropriate version and storage accounts, see sample:

 ```hcl
 terraform {